 There are oh, so many great hiking destinations in Greece and in Peloponnese.
 It would be easy to spend weeks just exploring the mountains, coastal cliffs, beaches and small villages, using the old footpaths or more official marked hiking trails.
 In this post we introduce Ridomo Gorge, and a day hike that we made there when staying in Kalamata in Messenia region, Peloponnese.

 The west side of Mani Peninsula, just south from the regional capital Kalamata is often outside of tourists’s radar, mainly because it’s a bit far away, and not as full of significant archaeological sites as many other areas in Greece.
 But that doesn’t mean that West Mani area wouldn’t have anything to offer to visitors, on the contrary actually; it’s nature lovers paradise, and possibly the most beautiful region in Peloponnese.
 The mountains seem to rise almost directly from the sea, there are several deep canyons and a lot of outdoor activity possibilities.
 The highest peak of Peloponnese, Mount Taygetos (2407 m), together with neighboring high peaks, dominates the landscape.
 The mountainous inland area is still today largely just wild nature with fascinating flora and fauna.

-Ridomo Canyon starts from Mount Neraidovouna (2031 m) and stretches all the way to the coast, ending in Santova (Sadova beach), just around 15 km south from Kalamata.
+Ridomo Canyon stretches from Mount Neraidovouna (2031 m) all the way to the coast, ending in Santova (Sadova beach), just around 15 km south from Kalamata.
 The total length of the gorge is 25 km, and the width varies from just above 1 meter to 100 meters when it gets closer to the sea.
 It’s a geological phenomenon with interesting limestone formations, created by changes in earth’s crust and the effect of water rushing down from the mountains.